ykm7/mini-farm-tracker/README.md

 - [ ] V2 will have auth, although as part of the purpose of this is a demo project, putting it behind a auth "wall" is counter productive initially.

 ### Server
-- [ ] Investigate HTTP servers
+- [x] Investigate HTTP servers - SSL secured and CORs established
     - Currently implmented with [gin](https://github.com/gin-gonic/gin)
-- [ ] Investigate Containerisation options.
+- [x] Investigate Containerisation options.
     - Initial version is simply running binary.
     - solutions such as k8/docker (compose) are viable however k8 atleast is likely an overkill.
 All I want really want is crash/restart tolerance.
     - [x] For now a solution found using the App Platform within DigitalOcean.
 Allows: